 In complying with the request by the participating regions and the recommendation put forward by the Japanese government, the Japanese insurance industry decided to launch a new course, entitled the ISJ-Advanced Course.
 The first course was held in May 1991 under the main theme "Insurance Industry coping with Changes in Needs".
 Since then, this course has been held annually in addition to the General Course.

-Currently, the course explores issues of sustainable growth.
-Participants will learn about the experiences of the non-life insurance industry both in Japan and in ISJ regions, success as well as failure, concerning corporate risk/strategy, product/customer strategy, diversification strategy, etc.
+Currently, the course theme is "Challenges and Opportunities in the New Era".
+Participants will learn about the various issues of the non-life insurance industry both in Japan and in ISJ regions, success as well as failure, corporate risk/strategy, HR strategy, product/customer strategy, IT strategy, etc.

 Around the end of 1992, the subject of "Promotion of International Exchange" was tabled for discussion at the Association.
 It was resolved to launch another ISJ course, entitled the "ISJ-Overseas Seminar", to be held locally in the East Asian regions.